 I conduct my research projects at the department of Clinical Neuroscience where am I the project leader and PI for the evaluation of a parental support intervention conducted in prisons in Sweden with the aim to prevent children's poor psychosocial health and future delinquency and marginalisation through increased positive parenting.

 I am also the project leader of an evaluation of a school-based parental support intervention aimed to promote chidlren's healthy dietary and physical activity behaviours and to prevent child obesity in disadvantaged areas, the Healthy School Start Plus intervention.
-This intervention is carried out by the research group Community Nutrition and Physical Activity at the Department of Public Health Sciences.
+This intervention is carried out by the research group Community Nutrition and Physical Activity at the Department of Global Public Health.

 I mainly work with disadvantaged families and use both quantitative and qualitative methods